ShotaroMatsuya/minecraft-server-automation/README.md

 ## Other Feature

 - Backup
-By customizing the entry point of the container, it is now possible to restore from the latest data from backup (S3) when starting, and automatically back up when stopping.
+By customizing the entrypoint shell of the Dockerfile, it is possible to restore from the latest data from backup (S3) when starting, and automatically back up when stopping.
 Continuous backups to inexpensive object storage(AWS S3) eliminate the risk of data loss due to frequent container lifecycles.
 Those activities will be notified in own slack.